tiprankstipranks

 We cannot always protect our IP or enforce our IP rights.

 We regard our patents, copyrights, trade secrets, and other IP rights as important to the success of our business.
 We rely on IP law—as well as confidentiality and licensing agreements with our customers, employees, technology development partners, and others—to protect our IP and IP rights.
-Our ability to enforce these rights is subject to general litigation risks, as well as uncertainty as to the enforceability of our IP rights in various countries.
+Our ability to enforce these rights is subject to general litigation risks, as well as uncertainty as to the enforceability of our IP rights in various countries and other geopolitical factors.
 We are not always able to obtain protection for our IP or enforce or protect our IP rights.
-Enforcement is costly and time-consuming and can divert management attention.
 When we seek to enforce our rights, we may be subject to claims that our IP rights are invalid, not enforceable, or licensed to an opposing party.
 Our assertion of IP rights may result in another party seeking to assert claims against us, which could harm our business.
-From time to time, governments adopt regulations—and governments or courts render decisions—requiring compulsory licensing of IP rights, or governments require products to meet standards that favor local companies.
+From time to time, governments adopt regulations and governments or courts render decisions requiring compulsory licensing of IP rights, or governments require products to meet standards that favor local companies.
 Our inability to enforce our IP rights under any of these circumstances can harm our competitive position and business.
 In some cases, our IP rights can offer inadequate protection for our innovations.
 In addition, the theft or unauthorized use or publication of our trade secrets and other confidential business information could harm our competitive position and reduce acceptance of our products; as a result, the value of our investment in R&D, product development, and marketing could be reduced.
-This risk is heightened as competitors for technical talent increasingly seek to hire our employees.

 Trade Secrets - Risk 2